phylo42/sherpas/README.md

 ```

 These 3000 queries should be analyzed in less than 5 minutes (using a 3Ghz i7 CPU).
-You should obtain the following file in the same directory :
+You should obtain the following files in the same directory :

 ``` shell
 # the results themselves, e.g a the list of recombinant regions detected for each query: